gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 - New or updated feature name, overview/description, and use cases, all required per the [Documentation structure and template](structure.md) (if applicable).
 - The documentation requirements for the developer working on the docs.
-  - What should the docs guide and enable the user to understand and accomplish?
+  - What concepts and procedures should the docs guide and enable the user to understand and accomplish?
   - To this end, what new page(s) are needed, if any?
 What pages/subsections need updates?
+Consider user, admin, and API doc changes and additions.
-For any guide or instruction set, should it help address one or more use cases?
+  - For any guide or instruction set, should it help address one or more use cases?
-  - Consider user, admin, and API doc changes and additions.
-Consider whether we need to update a previously recommended workflow, or if we should link the new feature from various relevant places.
+  - Consider whether we need to update a previously recommended workflow, and if we should link the new feature from various relevant places.
 Consider all ways documentation should be affected.
   - Include suggested titles of any pages or subsections, if applicable.
 - Add the `Documentation` label to the issue.

-Anyone is welcome to draft the items above in the issue, but a product manager must review and update any such content whenever the issue is assigned a specific milestone, and finalize this content by the kickoff.
+Anyone is welcome to draft the items above in the issue, but a product manager must:
+- Review and update any such content whenever the issue is assigned a specific milestone.
+- Finalize this content by the kickoff.

 ### 2. Developer roles